amcolash/PebbleImages/README.md

 # PebbleImages
-Watchface for Pebble which loads images from internet
+Watchface for Pebble which loads images from internet - this is the watchface branch